ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-11-15-data-science-swe.md

         ```

     During this step, I also encourage you to write a small utility library for
-    the common functions that you use in your day-to-day.
-You can, for example,
+    the common functions that you use in your day-to-day work.
+You can, for
-    extract all repeated functions from your Jupyter notebooks, refactor them,
+    example, extract all functions that repeat often from your Jupyter
-    and reuse them anywhere.
-After accomplishing all the activities at this
+    notebooks, refactor them, and reuse them anywhere.
+After accomplishing all
-    point, I'm confident that your software engineering skills have grown by a
+    these activities, I'm confident that your software engineering skills will
-    lot!
+    have grown by a lot!

 3. **Learn how to write an API on top of your model using Flask or FastAPI**